 The plumbing aspect of these swaps will be one of the most daunting tasks.
-Depending on the chassis, the pump being used, master cylinder selection, and the Hydroboost unit, fitting/hose sizes and lengths will vary from case to case.
+Depending on the chassis, the pump used, master cylinder selection, and the Hydroboost unit, fitting/hose sizes and lengths will vary from case to case.
 Usually, these will have to be custom fabricated in most applications.

 Brake lines will also need to be considered within your swap list.
 The master cylinder you choose from the 1996-2004 year ranges will all have varying sizes of outlet ports.
-We offer a full selection for these lines from Maximum Motorsports to complete your brake system.
+We offer a full selection of these lines from Maximum Motorsports to complete your brake system.